-As a HIPAA covered entity, behavioral health professionals have an obligation to vet their business associates.
-Vetting associates ensures that the protected health information (PHI) that they create, receive, transmit, maintain, or store on behalf of the covered entity is secure.
+As a HIPAA-covered entity, behavioral health professionals have an obligation to vet their business associates.
+Vetting associates ensure that the protected health information (PHI) that they create, receive, transmit, maintain, or store on behalf of the covered entity is secure and is HIPAA compliant.

 What is a Business Associate?

-A business associate is any vendor that a covered entity contracts that may come into contact with PHI over the course of work they are hired for.
+A business associate is any vendor that a covered entity contracts that may contact PHI over the course of work they are hired for.